-- 20. The Tribunal continues to utilise the four band classification model adopted in its 2012 determination.
+- 14. The Tribunal continues to utilise the four band classification model adopted in its 2012 determination.
 The model provides for a range of factors to be taken into account including:

 - major growth and development;

 - strategic planning, including risk management;

 - infrastructure development and asset management;

 - significant social/economic/environmental issues;

+- population

 - significant demand to service and support non-resident needs;

 - diversity of services;

 - community involvement and advocacy;

 - state or national negotiations;

 - operational and managerial requirements;

 - capacity to pay;

-- total expenditure;
+- total expenditure; and

-- population; and

 - FTEs.

-- 21. The Tribunal considered all local governments and regional local governments placed near the top or bottom of a band with the potential to change bands, regardless of whether a submission was received.
-Particular attention was given to those local governments and regional local governments where expenditure, population and/or FTE figures had significantly increased over the 2015-16 financial year.
-This is based on the range of factors identified under the band allocation model and not just consideration of one or two indicators of growth in isolation.
-The Tribunal will continue to review the circumstances of regional and remote local governments to ensure that the particular issues relevant to those local governments are accommodated with the band allocation model.
+- 15. The Tribunal considered that local governments and regional local governments that were placed near the top or bottom of a band had the potential to change bands, regardless of whether a submission was received.
+The Tribunal will continue to review the circumstances of each local governments to ensure that the particular issues relevant to those local governments are accommodated with the band allocation model.

-- 22. The Tribunal emphasises that there is significant room for growth within each band before an increase in classification is warranted.
-A request for an increase in classification will only be recognised where it is demonstrated that the local government or regional local government has experienced a substantial and sustained increase in work value.
+- 16. The Tribunal notes that there is flexibility for change within each band before an increase in classification is warranted.
+A request for an increase in classification will only be accepted where it is demonstrated that the local government or regional local government has experienced a substantial and sustained increase in the factors identified above.